UPDATE – In January 2023, Indigo Michael, who operates the SafetyNet Credit and Tappily lending brands, went into administration.

-SafetyNet Credit (SNC) temporarily stopped lending this week for a few days.
+SafetyNet Credit (SNC) temporarily stopped lending in July for a few days.
 Customers were told on 13 July 2022 by email:

 SafetyNet has in recent weeks been paying close attention to the significant changes we have seen in customer behaviour as a result of the current cost of living crisis.
 As a result of this and following engagement with the FCA we have decided to temporarily stop all lending until further notice.